nagasudhirpulla/taming_python/blog/skills/ftp_local_setup.md

 ## Setup FTP server using IIS in windows server
 ### Enable IIS if required
-* In windows search for "Turn Windows features On or Off" and enable
+* In windows search for "Turn Windows features On or Off" and make sure

 ## Why use DBeaver?
 * You can manage all popular databases (MySQL, PostgreSQL, SQLite, Oracle, DB2, SQL Server, MS Access, Teradata, Firebird, Apache Hive, Phoenix, Presto, etc) in one single tool.
 No need to download separate tool for each type of database